exciteabletom/mazesolver/README.md

 This algorithm finds the shortest path through black and white maze images.
 It outputs an image with the path marked in green.

 ### Installing
+First make sure check that your python install version is >=3.5 with `python3 -V`.

 To install, simply run `sudo python3 -m pip install mazesolver` on the command line.

-You will have to manually install pip and python3.

 ### What are the rules for maze images?
 - Walls marked with black pixels and paths marked with white pixels